National Civil Police (El Salvador): History

-Between 1884 and 1889 the Rural Police (which would later become the National Police) and Mounted Police developed from the private armies of wealthy landowners.
-In the early days of the Republic of El Salvador, the Civil Guard was created in 1867, which then gave way to the National Guard in 1912.
-At the end of the Salvadoran Civil War law enforcement bodies in El Salvador included the National Police (Policia Nacional), the Treasury Police, and the National Guard.
-All were part of the Armed Forces of El Salvador.
+In 1867 the National Police (Policía Nacional) was established.
+Between 1884 and 1889 the Rural Police and Mounted Police developed from the private armies of wealthy landowners.
+By 1906, the police forces of other major cities were administratively connected to the police of San Salvador.
+The National Guard (Guardia Nacional), modeled on the Spanish Civil Guard, was founded in 1912 for rural policing, especially to protect coffee and fruit plantations.
+In 1926 the Treasury Police was founded as a customs and frontier guard force.
+A militia called the Civil Guard was established by President Maximiliano Hernández Martínez in 1932, which along with the National Guard took part in La Matanza.
+This structure remained in place through the 1980s: at the end of the Salvadoran Civil War law enforcement bodies in El Salvador included the National Police, the Treasury Police, and the National Guard, and all were under the Armed Forces.
 According to the Truth Commission for El Salvador, these police agencies perpetrated many human rights abuses during the civil war.
 The civil war ended with the Chapultepec Peace Accords, which sets limitations on the involvement of the military in internal security and set expectations for the respect of human rights by security forces.

 Establishing civilian control of law enforcement agencies was a central tenet of the peace accords which ended the war only after the government and the guerrillas agreed to create a new National Civil Police, incorporating both former police and ex-insurgents as well as a large proportion of previous non-combatants into its ranks.
 The office of U.S. Senate Majority Whip Alan Cranston (D-California) played a key role in brokering that final agreement, which included the U.S. Department of Justice taking the lead among international actors in establishing the new force.